 At Rehabilitation Hospital of Northern Arizona, we are passionate about patient care.
 We consider it a privilege to be able to provide services to patients and their families throughout Flagstaff, Arizona, and surrounding areas.
 We are committed to providing the highest level of care available, and never take our responsibility to our patients for granted.

-We wstrive to create healing and nurturing environments for our patients that not only meet their medical needs, but address their emotional and social needs as well.
-We believe that this comprehensive approach can help our patients recover more fully – allowing them to return home with the highest level of independence possible, and helping to minimize any return hospital visits.
+We strive to create healing and nurturing environments for our patients that not only meet their medical needs, but address their emotional and social needs as well.
+We believe that this comprehensive approach can help our patients recover more fully – allowing them to return home with the highest level of independence possible and helping to minimize any return hospital visits.

 Rehabilitation Hospital of Northern Arizona has been providing specialized rehabilitative services to our patients since 2018.

-We will treat who are recovering from disabilities caused by injuries or illnesses.
+We treat patients who are recovering from disabilities caused by injuries or illnesses.